Transport properties of baryon rich back-reacted thermal plasma with finite 't Hooft coupling correction: Drag Force

-The drag force calculated using equation (\ref{eq_drag_force}), as a function of different set of parameters is given in the following figure (\ref{fig_Drag_3D_Alphas}) \footnote{In this work while plotting, we have rendered the parameters dimensionless following such that and the AdS radius has been set to unity.}.
+$l$ and $\lambda$ has been set to unity.
+The drag force calculated using equation (\ref{eq_drag_force}), as a function of different set of parameters is given in the following figure (\ref{fig_Drag_3D_Alphas}).

 In figure (\ref{fig_Drag_3D_Alphas}), the dependency of drag force has been analysed as a function of the parameters ($a, \alpha, \Phi$) for different probe velocity and temperature.
-It is observed that with the increase of temperature (bottom to top row), probe velocity (left to right column), flavor density and potential the dissipative force experienced by the probe quark gets enhanced, whereas for high velocity and temperature (figure (\ref{fig_Drag_3D_Alphas}b)), drag force slightly decreases due the increase of GB coupling.
+It is observed that with the increase of temperature (bottom to top row), probe velocity (left to right column), flavor density and potential, the dissipative force experienced by the probe quark gets enhanced.
+It is evident from figure (\ref{Drag_CrossOver}) that the critical point ($u_v$) shifts toward lower values with increasing temperature and velocity due to more trailing profile of the string.
+Moreover, the decline in $u_v$ occurs more rapidly for smaller values of the GB coupling $\alpha$ than for larger value of it since deformation of AdS spacetime is more.
+As a result, the drag force becomes slightly weaker at higher temperature and velocity for larger $\alpha$, than the smaller value of it which is depicted in figure (\ref{fig_Drag_3D_Alphas} b).